 Wyoming has filed several lawsuits over the issue, trying without success for years to force federal officials to accept its plan.

-The U.S. Fish and Wildlife Service went as far as helping Wyoming revise its wolf management plan in 2007 and approving it the next year.
-But the agency repudiated the plan just months later after Judge Molloy criticized it in response to a lawsuit brought by environmental groups.
+The U.S. Fish and Wildlife Service went as far as helping Wyoming revise its wolf management plan in 2007 and approving it the next year in a move that set the stage for the state to assume wolf management.
+However, the federal agency repudiated Wyoming's plan just months later after U.S. District Judge Donald Molloy of Missoula, Mont., criticized it in response to a lawsuit brought by environmental groups.

-Rep. Cynthia Lummis, R-Wyo., has inserted language into a pending Interior appropriations bill that specifies any delisting of wolves in Wyoming would be exempt from court challenges.
+Rep. Cynthia Lummis, R-Wyo., has inserted language into a pending Interior appropriations bill that would specify that any delisting of wolves in Wyoming would be exempt from court challenges.

-Congress approved similar language earlier this year for delisting wolves in Montana, Idaho and other Western states except Wyoming.
-Some environmental groups had mounted a legal challenge in Molloy's court, but his ruling Wednesday said Congress had authority to shield the delisting actions from legal review.
+Congress approved similar language earlier this year for delisting wolves in Montana, Idaho and other western states except Wyoming.
+Some environmental groups are mounting a legal challenge in Molloy's court to exempting those wolf delisting actions from legal review.

-Steve Ferrell, Mead's policy adviser on endangered species, said Wyoming hopes Congress will act to stipulate that any final delisting plan for the state will be exempt from legal challenges.
+Steve Ferrell, Mead's policy adviser on endangered species, said Wednesday that Wyoming hopes Congress will act to stipulate that any final delisting plan will be exempt from legal challenges.

-Chris Colligan, Wyoming wildlife advocate for the Greater Yellowstone Coalition, says the push to exempt the agreement from legal review shows the deal is politically motivated and not supported by sound science.
+Chris Colligan, Wyoming wildlife advocate for the Greater Yellowstone Coalition, said Wednesday he believes the push to exempt the agreement from legal review shows the deal is politically motivated and not supported by sound science.